DrAdrianDC/Python-Programming/Ordinary Differential Equations/README.md

-# Differential Equation Solver in Python
+# Ordinary Differential Equation Solver in Python

 This simple project demonstrates how to solve ordinary differential equations (ODEs) using Python.
 The project includes a Python script that solves a first-order differential equation using the `scipy` library and visualizes the solution with `matplotlib`.